The Web address of this

 how useful it was to them - e.g. 1 to 10.
 Use high "grades" to affirm you all,

-and low grades as a chance to improve ("What would have made this
+and low grades as motivation to improve ("What would have made this

 meeting better / more useful / helpful / interesting for you?").